 We currently offer our ground-based programs to traditional students through three 16-week semesters in a calendar year and to online students in five, seven or eight week courses throughout the calendar year.
 Traditional students generally enroll in three or four courses per semester while online students typically concentrate on one course at a time.
-While there is no explicit requirement, we communicate to our online students our expectation that they access their online student classroom at least four times each week in order to maintain an active dialogue with their professors and classmates.
+We require our online students to be active in their online student classroom at least three or four times each week, depending on the content and degree level of the class, in order to maintain an active dialogue with their professors and classmates.
 Our online programs provide a digital record of student interactions for the course instructor to assess students' levels of engagement and demonstration of required competencies.